About Stroll Walking Tours

 It is an honour for Stroll to contribute stories and histories about people and places to the art, culture, story and history that existed long before the ones we talk about on our walking tours.
 When we deepen our learning and understanding about a past that has been untold for too long, we can begin to tell a more complete history of our community.

-FOOD TOURS & THRIFT TOURS ARE HERE!
+OUR FALL STROLLS ARE HERE!
 BOOK NOW

 X